yashv28/Reinforcement-Learning/README.md

 All results will be saved in Results folder.

 ## References
-Dr. Daniel Lee's ESE 650 Lecture Slides
+Daniel D. Lee's ESE 650 Lecture Slides